-One, people don’t have the necessary knowledge around the voting process and they feel it’s too much of a hassle,
+One, people don’t have the necessary knowledge about the voting process, and they feel it’s too much of a hassle,

 Two, people believe their registration and subsequent vote isn’t really going to make much of a difference, aka voter apathy.

-However, both these notions aren’t necessarily true and can be erased by actively engaging with voters through adopting a targeted and personalized approach.
-In this article, let’s look at some strategies and tactics which nonprofits, advocacy groups, or political parties can use to engage their voters thereby increasing voter turnout.
+However, both these notions aren’t necessarily true and can be erased by actively engaging with voters by adopting a targeted and personalized approach.
+In this article, let’s look at some strategies and tactics that nonprofits, advocacy groups, or political parties can use to engage their voters, thereby increasing voter turnout.

 Setting goals and planning in advance